Lvancyho/Game-Engines-Blizzard-Man-Fight/README.md

 ![image](https://github.com/user-attachments/assets/72ab4a79-d36b-4c52-8930-919cf8814a99)

 What was done:
-Player spawns with snowflakes, singleton makes sure only one game manager is activated at all times, object pooling works ish? (destroying game objects bugged so not really)
+Player spawns with snowflakes, singleton makes sure only one game manager is activated at all times, object pooling works ish? (destroying game objects bugged so not really) WASD to move

 How it was done:
 Game Manager: Makes sure only one is active at a time and if theres more then one then it destroys the duplicates.